coreinfrastructure/best-practices-badge/doc/implementation.md

 Note that `heroku authorizations --help` will provide more info on Heroku authorization commands.

---

-Historically Heroku used RSA keys.
-Here are those older instructions.
+We also use RSA keys.
 See [keys](https://devcenter.heroku.com/articles/keys) for details.
 At the time of this writing Heroku only supports RSA keys.